Chemiseblanc/pareidolia/README.md

 cli_tool = "claude"          # Optional: specific AI tool (auto-detects if omitted)
 ```

-When you run `pareidolia export`, variants are automatically generated alongside the base prompt if the exported action matches the configured action.
+When you run `pareidolia generate`, variants are automatically generated alongside the base prompt if the generated action matches the configured action.

 ### Variant Templates